openregister/specification/content/record-resource.md

 Gets a record by key.

-The set of fields and values when represented in a tabular format like [CSV](/rest-api#csv) the column order is implementation dependent.
+The column order is implementation dependent when the data is represented in a tabular format like [CSV](/rest-api#csv).
 For tree-like formats like [JSON](/rest-api#json), the object has to be treated as unordered.

 ***
 **EXAMPLE:**